 - Face coverings will be required when residents are outside of their room/suite/apartment.

 - Lounge and lobby areas will have furniture spaced out to allow for social distancing.
-The gaming areas will be closed.

 - Increased sanitation and of the facility will take place.